prompt-toolkit/python-prompt-toolkit/docs/index.rst

 Works everywhere:

 - Pure Python.
-Runs on all Python versions from 2.6 up to 3.4.
+Runs on Python 3.3+.
 - Runs on Linux, OS X, OpenBSD and Windows systems.
 - Lightweight, the only dependencies are Pygments, six and wcwidth.
 - No assumptions about I/O are made.
 Every prompt_toolkit application should